kvshvlin/yourmailproject/index.md

 We are an art collective.
 We ask artists to illustrate postcards.
 We sell these postcards as a product.
 We share profits with the artist.

-> "The principles of true art is not to portray, but to evoke."
-> Jerzy Kosinski.

-**For Art Collectors**.

 If you want to buy original illustrations, then please explore our <a href="https://www.gumroad.com/yourmailproject" target="_blank">Shop</a>.
 If you want to get notified about our work in progress, then please follow us on <a href="https://www.instagram.com/yourmailproject" target="_blank">Instagram</a>.

-> "No one needs anything.
-No one needs a reason to buy - they buy because they want to."
-> Meir Ezra.

 **Subscribe**.